bastienkody/pipex_tester/README.md

 * works on unix systems (at least mac and debian/ubu)

 * valgrind tests only if linux kernel

+* to be corrected : infinite loop if commands not run silmutaneously

 # Tests
 ## Mandatory ##